-In assessing the adequacy of reserves and balances for 2021/22 the Section 151 Officer used a risk based approach to assess the appropriate level of general balances which calculated the optimum level to be £1.416m.
-At the year end, the General Fund Balance stands at £1.621m and therefore is above the optimum level recommended by the Section 151 Officer at year end, particularly considering the impact of the pressures experienced through 2021/22 as the economy re-opened and we began the recovery from the pandemic.
+In assessing the adequacy of reserves and balances as part of the 2023/24 budget, the Section 151 Officer used a risk based approach to assess the appropriate level of general balances which calculated the optimum level to be £1.526m.
+At the year end, the General Fund Balance stands at £1.398m and therefore is slightly below the optimum level recommended by the Section 151 Officer.
+This is partly a result of the pressures experienced through 2022/23 and the cost of living emergency directly following the reemergence of the country from the national restrictions of the pandemic.

-Accepting that the long-term impact from COVID-19 could leave the Council exposed without clear decision-making in delivering a balanced budget, action has been taken in the 2022/23 budget to increase the robustness of the reserves through a transfer of £2.189m to general balances.
+Accepting that continuing pressures from inflation and interest rates could leave the Council exposed without clear decision-making in delivering a balanced budget, action has been taken in the 2023/24 budget to increase the robustness of the reserves through another transfer of £152k to general balances.
+This brings the expected general balance reserve to £1.55m.